 In fact, paper is one of the most sustainable materials around.
 It comes from a renewable resource –trees—and nearly twice the volume is replanted annually.
 Leading to the fact that more than 1 billion trees are planted in the U.S. each year.
 And it is not just the forests and trees that benefit, but the wildlife that live there.

-To top that off, paper is the most recycled material in the U.S. and can be recycled into new products up to seven times.
+To top that off, paper is one of the most recycled materials in the U.S. and can be recycled into new products up to seven times.